 South China.
-The Yangzi River valley region was home to some important contributors to early Chinese civilization, but it lay beyond the borders of the earliest Chinese homelands, and Chinese migration to the South did not begin on a large scale until the first century CE, after farmers in the North China plain suffered a particularly disastrous series of floods.
+The Yangzi River valley region was home to some important contributors to early Chinese civilization, but it lay beyond the borders of the earliest Chinese homelands, and Chinese migration to the South did not begin on a large scale until the first century AD, after farmers in the North China plain suffered a particularly disastrous series of floods.

 South China is warm and moist, a land of rivers and lakes.
 Once refugee farmers cleared the land, crops were far easier to grow than in the North.
 The most widely grown grain is rice, which is grown in flooded fields called paddies.
 Rice farming requires the leveling of fields, so that water can be held within raised field borders, and intensive labor to nurture, transplant, and maintain rice sprouts.
 But the weather allows the harvesting of two to three crops a year, making rice farming much more productive than dry grains.
 In addition, the Southern climate is ideal for cultivating fruits, nuts, and vegetables.
 Moreover, the abundance of waterways, allowing for easy transport, makes South China far more conducive to communications and the movement of goods.
 This combination of agricultural promise and transportation ease resulted in Southern Chinese culture laying much greater stress on trade and commercial development than was true of the North.
-From about 1000 A.D. on, these greater economic opportunities drew the balance of the Chinese population South, and from the twelfth to the seventeenth centuries, the capitals of China were usually located there.
+From about 1000 AD on, these greater economic opportunities drew the balance of the Chinese population South, and from the 12th to the 17th centuries, the capitals of China were usually located there.
 A burgeoning urban culture led to a generally more dynamic and daring society than was the case in the North.
-In contemporary times, this difference is often represented by contrasting atmospheres of China's two greatest cities: Beijing, the capital in the North, a city of broad avenues, monumental architecture, and scholarly traditions, and Shanghai, in the Yangzi River delta, China's most populated city, a cluster of narrow, disorderly streets, jammed with people, cars, and shops, increasingly dominated by enormous skyscrapers housing the financial and industrial headquarters that drive a twenty-first century economic dynamo.

 Whether in the North or South, Chinese society has always been based on agriculture.
 From earliest times, in a world context, China has been a heavily populated society, reliant on high crop yields to sustain itself.
 Although China is a large country, and was even in ancient times, before its imperial ambitions expanded its borders, in fact only a small percent of its land is suitable for agriculture.
 In many areas, steep hills, high mountains, swamplands, and deserts make farming impossible.
-Although in total size China is comparable to the U.S., China has only half as much arable land - and four times the number of people who need to live off it.
+Although in total size China is comparable to the U.S., China has only half as much arable (farmable) land.
 The struggle to use limited land to nurture a large population has been a theme since the earliest stages of Chinese history.